What agencies regulate non-consent towing?

 What is the maximum storage rate allowed?

-The maximum storage rate is $24 per day, whether indoor or outdoor.
+The maximum storage rate is $24 per day for a vehicle with a gross weight of less than 10,000 lbs.
 Storage fees may only be charged after the vehicle has been at the storage yard for 6 hours.

-This charge is only applicable when the towing company must actually perform research to determine ownership of the towed vehicle for notification to the owner, lienholders or insurance companies.
-This research may only be performed after the vehicle has been in the possession of the towing company for 24 hours, and the maximum charge allowed is $30.
+This fee is only applicable when the towing company must actually perform research to determine ownership of the towed vehicle for notification to the owner, lienholders or insurance companies.

 If the tow is directed by a law enforcement or municipal agency, or if the vehicle weighs 10,000 lbs. or more.